DataDog/kics/documentation/rules/k8s/shared_host_ipc_namespace.md

 ### Description

  Containers should not share the host IPC namespace.
+The 'hostIPC' field in the pod spec should be set to false or left undefined. 'hostIPC: true' grants containers access to the host IPC namespace, increasing the risk of privilege escalation and information exposure.

 ## Compliant Code Examples